 Thrive uses Users’ Personal Data only for providing them with Services they have requested and improving the Site.
 By using the Site, Users agree to the collection and use of their Personal Data in accordance with this Privacy Policy.

-Updates in this Privacy Policy reflect recent changes in data protection law, in particular the GDPR, and aims to provide data subjects with a clearer understanding of how Thrive manages all Users’ Personal Data.
-This Privacy Policy also tells Users how they can request access, deletion, rectification, restriction, transfer, and withdraw consent (where applicable) as well as make a complaint.
+This Privacy Policy tells Users how they can request access, deletion, rectification, restriction, transfer, and withdraw consent (where applicable) as well as make a complaint.

 This Privacy Policy has been compiled to better serve those who are concerned with how their Personal Data, or personally identifiable information, is being used online.
 Personal Data, as described in EU data protection legislation, is all data that relates to an identifiable person, which can be used on its own or with other information to directly or indirectly, identify a single person, or to identify an individual in context.